 Google’s latest acquisition is a relatively unknown French startup Moodstocks.
 The company apparently allows you to recognize any object in a jiffy by simply pointing their smartphone camera at the same.

-By now you are probably starting to find MoodStocks pretty similar to Google Googles.
-Well, you are treading on the right path already; but the main difference between the two is the fact that the latter makes use of machine learning which helps to identify the object directly from the smartphone itself instead of transferring the data and matching the same from an external server.
+By now, you are probably starting to find MoodStocks pretty similar to Google Googles.
+Well, you are treading on the right path already.
+Still, the main difference between the two is the fact that the latter makes use of machine learning which helps to identify the object directly from the smartphone itself instead of transferring the data and matching the same from an external server.
 This effectively increases the surfing speed by manifolds.

-Post this acquisition Moodstocks will cease operations of their own recognition services and its team of engineers will now join Google at their R&D centre in Paris.
-Google, however, isn’t the only technology giant pursuing machine learning as its competitors including Facebook, Amazon, Microsoft are following them closely in the development of the same.
+Post this acquisition, Moodstocks will cease operations of their own recognition services, and its team of engineers will now join Google at its R&D center in Paris.
+Google, however, isn’t the only technology giant pursuing machine learning as its competitors, including Facebook, Amazon, and Microsoft, are following them closely in the development of the same.
 However, the Moodstocks acquisition might give Google the edge over others.

 Meanwhile, Google’s DeepMind division has collaborated with NHS hospital for making use of Artificial Intelligence and Machine Learning for making some vital changes in the diagnosis of eye scans and related diseases.